Do you want to become a licensed contractor, handyman, or home renovator in Texas - but not exactly sure how to get started?

 You may need to show proof of business insurance to get your license.

-Plumbing Contractor: There are four different types of plumbing licenses you could apply for, including:
+Texas Plumbing License: There are four different types of Texas plumbing licenses you could apply for, including:

 Each specific license type has its own requirements, but in general, you’ll need to be a citizen or national of the United States, have a minimum of 4,000+ hours of experience, and have gone through specific educational courses in order to apply.